Kinetics-JOJO/MMedFD/README.md

+##MMedFD:A Real-world Healthcare Benchmark for Multi-turn Full-Duplex Automatic Speech Recognition

+## Abstract
+Automatic speech recognition (ASR) in clinical dialogue demands robustness to full-duplex interaction, speaker overlap,and low-latency constraints, yet open benchmarks remain scarce.
+We present MMedFD, the first real-world Chinese healthcare ASR corpus designed for multi-turn, full-duplex settings.
+Captured from a deployed AI assistant, the dataset comprises 5,805 annotated sessions with synchronized user and mixed-channel views, RTTM/CTM timing, and role la- bels.
+We introduce a model-agnostic pipeline for streaming segmentation, speaker attribution, and dialogue memory, and fine-tune Whisper-small on role-concatenated audio for long context recognition.
+ASR evaluation includes WER, CER, and HC-WER, which measures concept-level accuracy across healthcare settings.
+LLM-generated responses are assessed using rubric-based and pairwise protocols.
+MMedFD estab- lishes a reproducible framework for benchmarking streaming ASR and end-to-end duplex agents in healthcare deployment.
+The dataset and related resources are publicly available at

 ## Whisper ASR Fine-tuning and Inference

 This repository provides a streamlined workflow to fine-tune OpenAI Whisper models on your data, run inference on a dataset, and evaluate results with CER/WER.
 The codebase is written in English and exposes consistent CLI options.
 Whisper model size is configurable.